-Ausgrid is planning to replace the existing underground electricity cables that run between our Revesby Zone Substation and Transgrid’s Sydney South substation located in the Georges River National Park at Picnic Point.
+Work is now finished to replace the existing underground electricity cables between our Revesby Zone Substation and Transgrid’s Sydney South substation located in the Georges River National Park at Picnic Point.

 The Revesby Zone Substation is currently supplied by two 132,000 Volt fluid filled underground cables.
 The existing cables are more than 40 years old and are approaching the end of their service life.
 They have experienced failures, fluid leaks and increased rates of corrective works in recent years and must be replaced to maintain a safe and reliable power supply to customers.

 The project is part of a program to retire fluid filled cables across our network.

 Under the NSW Environmental Planning and Assessment Act 1979, Ausgrid is the determining authority for the project.
 This process includes preparation of an environmental assessment (Review of Environmental Factors or REF).
 The REF includes a range of specialist studies and input from the community, councils and other authorities.

 The REF was on exhibition for comment from Friday 7 September 2018 to Friday 28 September 2018.
 At this stage, Ausgrid encouraged further feedback from the community by email, phone or directly at a drop in information session held during this time.

 Printed copies of the REF were available at the Panania Library and Knowledge Centre, Panania and at Ausgrid's office at 570 George Street, Sydney.
 Interested community members could also view the REF via the link on our website www.ausgrid.com.au/picnicpointrevesby (where it can still be viewed).

 A drop in session was also held at the Revesby Workers Club on Monday 17 September 2018 for community to discuss the REF and ask questions.
 Interested community members were invited to attend the session directly through a newsletter, an advertisement in the local newspaper and social media.